bwsw/sj-platform/SJDocs/source/Tutorial.rst

     git clone https://github.com/bwsw/sj-fping-demo.git
     cd sj-fping-demo

 Now make sure you have access to the Web UI.
-You will see the platform is deployed but it is not completed with any entities yet.
-They will be added in the next steps.
+You will see the platform is deployed but there are no entities yet created.
+We will create them in next steps.

-Next, the infrastructure for the modules can be created.

 Step 3.
 Configurations and Engine Jars Uploading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To implement the processing workflow for the example task resolution the following JAR files should be uploaded:

-1. a JAR file per each module type  - input-streaming, regular-streaming, output-streaming;
+1. a JAR file per each module type: input-streaming, regular-streaming, output-streaming;

 2. a JAR file for Mesos framework that starts engines.